francopizzi/francopizzi/README.md

 ## Hi there, I´m Franco Pizzi 👋💻

 **Passionate about technology.**
-- ◼*I enjoy innovating, creating, growing and generating solutions to daily recurrent problems.*
+- *I enjoy innovating, creating, growing and generating solutions to daily recurrent problems.*
-- ◼*The part that I enjoy of programming is when I have to resolve a problem of my code or* *when I start thinking how to implement a new functionality.*
+- *The part that I enjoy of programming is when I have to resolve a problem of my code or* *when I start thinking how to implement a new functionality.*
-- ◼*I´m always looking to improve my skills and learned new technologyes.*
+- *I´m always looking to improve my skills and learned new technologyes.*

 ```javascript